Lectures on LHC Physics: QCD

 will be the same as the corresponding matrix element squared for $e^+ e^- \to \gamma,Z$, with an additional color factor.
 The general amplitude for \underline{massless fermions} is

-Massless fermions are a good approximation at the LHC for all particles except for the top quark.
-For the bottom quark we need to be careful with some aspects of this approximation, but the first two generation quarks and all leptons are usually assumed to be massless in LHC simulations.
+At the LHC massless fermions are a good approximation for all particles except for the top quark.
+For the bottom quark we need to be careful with some aspects of this approximation, but the first two generations of quarks and all leptons are usually assumed to be massless in LHC simulations.
 Once we will arrive at infrared divergences in LHC cross sections we will specifically discuss ways of regulating them without introducing masses.

-Squaring the matrix element in Eq.(\ref{eq:dy_me1}) means adding the same structure once again, just walking through it in the opposite direction.
+Squaring the matrix element in Eq.\eqref{eq:dy_me1} means adding the same structure once again, just walking through the Feynman diagram in the opposite direction.
 Luckily, we do not have to care about factors of ($-i$) since we are only interested in the absolute value squared.
-Because the chiral projectors $\prolr = (\one \mp \gamma_5)/2$ are real and $\gamma_5^T=\gamma_5$ is symmetric the left and right handed gauge boson vertices described by the Feynman rules in Eq.(\ref{eq:dy_feyn}) do not change under transposition, so for the production of a massive $Z$ boson we obtain
+Because the chiral projectors $\prolr = (\one \mp \gamma_5)/2$ defined in Eq.\eqref{eq:def_prolr} are real and $\gamma_5^T=\gamma_5$ is symmetric, the left and right handed gauge boson vertices described by the Feynman rules in Eq.\eqref{eq:dy_feyn} do not change under transposition.
+For the production of a massive $Z$ boson on or off its mass shell we obtain

-The momenta are $k_1$ and $k_2$ for the massless incoming (anti-) fermions and $q=-k_1-k_2$ for the outgoing gauge boson.
 The color factor $N_c$ accounts for the number of $SU(3)$ states which can be combined to form a color singlet like the $Z$.

 An interesting aspect coming out of our calculation is that the $1/m_Z$-dependent terms in the polarization sum do not contribute --- as far as the matrix element squared is concerned the $Z$ boson could as well be transverse.
 This reflects the fact that the Goldstone modes do not couple to massless fermions, just like the Higgs boson.
-It also means that the corresponding matrix element squared for the photon production simply means not replacing $q^2 \to m_Z^2$ in the last step.
+This means that not only the matrix element squared for the on--shell $Z$ case corresponds to $q^2 = m_Z^2$ but also that the on--shell photon case is given by $q^2 \to 0$.
+The apparently vanishing matrix element in this limit has to be combined with the phase space definition to give a finite result.